-- Communication with the emulated device may be blocked by another (physical) firewall/router to which your machine is connected.
+- Communication with the emulated device may be blocked by another (physical) firewall or router where your machine is connected.

-The emulator virtual router should be able to handle all outbound TCP and UDP connections/messages on behalf of the emulated device, provided your development machine network environment allows it to do so.
-There are no built-in limitations on port numbers or ranges except the one imposed by your host operating system and network.
+The emulator's virtual router should be able to handle all outbound TCP and UDP connections and messages on behalf of the emulated device, provided your development machine network environment lets it.
+There are no built-in limitations on port numbers or ranges, only those imposed by your host operating system and network.

 Depending on the environment, the emulator might not be able to support other protocols (such as ICMP, used for "ping").
 Currently, the emulator does not support IGMP or multicast.

-To communicate with an emulator instance behind its virtual router, you need to set up network redirection on the virtual router.
-Clients can then connect to a specified guest port on the router, while the router directs traffic to/from that port to the emulated device host port.
+To communicate with an emulator instance behind its virtual router, set up network redirection on the virtual router.
+Clients can then connect to a specified guest port on the router, while the router directs traffic to and from that port to the emulated device host port.

-Each emulator instance provides a control console the you can connect to, to
+Each emulator instance provides a control console that you can connect to and

-issue commands that are specific to that instance.
-You can use the
+issue commands to that are specific to that instance.
+Use the

 redir console command to set up redirection as needed for an

 First, determine the console port number for the target emulator instance.
 For example, the console port number for the first emulator instance launched is 5554.
 Next, connect to the console of the target emulator instance, specifying its console port number, as follows: